- 14 hrs ago World Breastfeeding Week 2021: Mothers Should Avoid Breastfeeding If They Have These Medical Conditions

 "The Guru's form should be meditated upon; the feet of the Guru should be worshipped; his words are to be treated as a sacred Mantra; his Grace ensures final liberation"

 Saints and sadhus are worshipped and are fed in the noon and the day sees a continuous Satsang.
 People may be initiated into sanyas on this auspicious day.
-Some may fast and take new resolutions to further their spiritual knowledge and goals.
+Some may fast and make new resolutions to further their spiritual knowledge and goals.
 Many devotees may even take a vow of silence and spend the day in the study of spiritual and religious books.

 Guru Poornima is a day when seekers and devotees thank their gurus and receive their blessings.
 This day is also good for the practice of Sadhana, Yoga and meditation.